Reflex (game show): Round 4 – Moneyball

 One player from the winning family is chosen to play the round.
-That team member then stands on an elevated 3-metre tall platform in the centre of the studio, with the entire floor padded for safety, and faces three high-speed cannons located on the front and either side of him/her.
+That team member then stands on an elevated 3-metre tall platform in the centre of the studio, with the entire floor padded for safety, and faces three high-speed cannons located to either side of him/her and directly in front.
+The family's score is reset to zero.